 Buffett is past his prime.
 Of course he is.
 He’s 89.
 He’s been investing since age 11.
 I hope it doesn’t take 78 years to get to your prime.
 However, he’s still better than most at the game he’s playing.
 His ability to reason, be objective, be an independent thinker, be emotionally stable, and be rational, is as evident as ever.
 That doesn’t mean everything he says is truth or actionable advice; investing isn’t easy.

 The airline sales show that he’s lost it.
 No. The airline purchases were a, “probability weighted decision that we were getting an attractive amount for our investment.”
-Just because the investment outcome due to an unforeseen, low probability yet catastrophic event is a loss, doesn’t mean the process was flawed.
+Just because the investment outcome due to an unforeseen, low probability yet catastrophic event, is a loss doesn’t mean the process was flawed.
 Stop resulting.
 Though he admitted it was a mistake, I think luck played much more of a role than skill.
 When the facts changed, he changed his mind, which actually shows he’s still got it.
 And “the world changed for airlines.”
 Many investors may double down on positions that go against them, dismissing the fact that fundamentals may have changed.
-Overconfidence, confirmation and status quo biases have lost a lot of people a lot of money.
+Overconfidence, confirmation and status quo biases have made a lot of people lose a lot of money.

 Buybacks are not the same as dividends and are immoral.
 No. If he wasn’t clear in his 2018 shareholder letter, his chuckling reiteration that, “Buybacks are so simple, it’s a way to distribute cash to shareholders” couldn’t be any more concise and factual, though some people refuse to accept it.
 He does believe, though, that they can be “stupid” just as issuing a dividend can be stupid.
 Buybacks are a capital allocation decision, but shouldn’t be a financial manipulation tool.
 He also believes scheduling buybacks is inane; they should only be used when management believes their stock is undervalued, yet it is never easy for management accept their stock is overvalued (Elon is irrefutably unique).
-Regardless of emotional or political leanings, buybacks and dividends are the same, full stop.
+Regardless of emotional, or political, leanings, buybacks and dividends are the same, full stop.

 In the prior crisis Buffett bought areas of distress, specifically Goldman Sachs and Bank of America preferreds, and this time he sold areas of distress, specifically the airlines, therefore he believes this crisis is worse than the prior.
 No, though only Buffett knows what he believes.
-He did say, “We weren’t buying to make a statement to the world, we bought them because they seemed like intelligent things to do… [to] take advantage of very attractive terms because the market was in a state of panic.”
+He did say about the former, “We weren’t buying to make a statement to the world, we bought them because they seemed like intelligent things to do… [to] take advantage of very attractive terms because the market was in a state of panic.”
 As always, he assesses the opportunities the market presents, and the risk and reward.
 Every business is different, as is every crisis.
-The risk reward in the bank investments in 2008 is different than the risk reward in the airline investments in 2020.
+The risk reward in the bank investments in 2008/10 is different than the risk reward in the airline investments in 2020.
 He’s not a macro investor, so his trades aren’t an assertion on the state of the economy or crisis.
-Further, he acknowledged that the Fed stepped in sooner and more aggressively than in the past, which clearly aided the market sentiment in the near term, probably preventing or postponing calls to Omaha.
+Further, he acknowledged that the Fed stepped in sooner and more aggressively than in the past, which clearly aided the market sentiment in the near term, preventing or postponing calls to Omaha.

 Buffett is bearish on the market.
 Not really.
 If what is meant by that statement is that he doesn’t view buying certain businesses at these price levels as a good risk reward bet, then sure.
 The valuation of the market is high.
 Should that give investors pause?
 Possibly.
 But as he has proclaimed for decades and spent two hours laying out the case for, America is resilient and will prosper over the long term.
 Consequently, businesses will thrive and the stock market will rise accordingly.
 Nobody can predict the short-term fluctuations.

 Buffett is trying to time the market.
 No. As he learned from Ben Graham and repeated again, the market is there to guide, not instruct.
 If he sees bargains he will act, and swiftly so.
 If he doesn’t, then he won’t.
-Charlie and he have no problem sitting on their asses, something anxious investors struggle to do.
+He and Charlie have no problem sitting on their asses, something anxious investors struggle to do.
 Timing involves an expectation of what the market will do, and Buffett assess, rather than assumes.
 He clearly understands he doesn’t know, and nobody does, where the market will go.
 Maybe Mr. Market will come back after a few drinks, or apparently now a few hits, offering better prices.
 But he doesn’t presume it will.